LL782/LL782/README.md

 ```
 I come up with ideas rapidly
-I work with teams and individuals
+Work with teams and individuals
-I gather feedback early and often
+Gather feedback early and often
-I test with users to improve products
+Test with users to improve results
-I develop software solutions
+Automate to save time and scale.

 I create art, and
 I trade
 ```